- 1. You must have reached preservation age.

 - salary sacrificing reduces a person’s taxable income while the sacrificed contributions reside in a concessionally taxed environment.

-- earnings on pension assets are tax-free within the fund, and the earnings on contributions will be subject to up to 15% tax compared to a person’s marginal rate of tax on income outside the fund.
+- earnings on pension assets are exempt from tax within the fund, and the earnings on contributions will be subject to up to 15% tax compared to a person’s marginal rate of tax on income outside the fund.
 (Note that if your adjusted taxable income is higher than $300,000, your concessional super contributions will be hit with an additional 15% tax, taking total tax on super contributions to 30%.)

 7. Not all super funds offer TRIPs.